Growing mobile in-app subscription conversion rates: the right way

 Connect Apple Sales Reports and instantly get analytics and reports.
 You will see a dashboard with your app’s metrics: MRR, churn rate, cancelation reasons, and much more.
 Also, you will receive reports with daily, weekly, or monthly performance info via email or Slack.

 Simple SDK for integrating purchases

 With installing SDK great features unlock such as purchases framework, A/B testing for paywalls, promo campaigns in push notifications.
 SDK is literally a proxy for API and it weights 164kb (source code).
-It’s a 100% open source.
+It’s 100% open source.

 SDK works in two modes:

 - Observer.
 With a single line of code, you get everything besides server verification of the purchases.
-It is best suited if you have legacy infrastructure and not ready yet to switch to another one.
+It is best suited if you have legacy infrastructure and are not ready yet to switch to another one.

 - Manager.
 5 methods and you fully manage your purchases: server verification and purchase recovery and everything in between.